directus/directus/docs/extensions/services/interacting-with-files.md

 # Interacting With Files

-Directus exposes services that allow you to perform file operations programmatically.
+Directus exposes services that allow you to perform operations programmatically on your files.

 ## FilesService